thenexthub/Codira/stdlib/public/MetaSerialization/README.md

 ## Encoder
 ### No 2: References
-`MetaEncoder` needs some write back behavior to it's storage, because Metas may be value types and due to swifts copy-on-write behavior, changes to Metas in encoding containers would not be available to the encoder.
+`MetaEncoder` needs some write back behavior to it's storage, because Metas may be value types and due to languages copy-on-write behavior, changes to Metas in encoding containers would not be available to the encoder.
 This write back is implemented using `Reference`.
 A reference can either point to the storage or inside a container Meta.
 Decoder does not use references, because the whole Meta tree isn't changed while the decoder is working.

 ### No 3: `ReferencingStorage`